Klimaatlas/KAPy/docs/KAPy_concepts.md

 * `secondaryVars` : Secondary variables
   * Additional variables are generated based on new combinations or further processing of primary variables

-* `calibration` : Calibrated variables
+* `biasAdjustment` : Bias adjustment variables
-  * Generates new datasets by applying calibration (bias correction) techniques to the primary and secondary variables.
+  * Generates new datasets by applying bias adjustment techniques to the primary and secondary variables.

 * `indicators` : Indicator calculation
   * Indicators are calculated for each dataset.